-We talked to Dr Akane Kawakami, Senior Lecturer in modern French literature at Birkbeck, University of London, about Patrick Modiano’s recent Nobel Prize win, his enigmatic persona and the significance of three novellas, due to be released collectively as Suspended Sentences, on 11 November 2014.
+We talked to Dr Akane Kawakami, then Senior Lecturer in modern French literature at Birkbeck, University of London, about Patrick Modiano’s Nobel Prize win, enigmatic persona and the significance of his three novellas, published collectively as Suspended Sentences.

 As a scholar in French and francophone literature and someone who is very familiar with Modiano’s writing, why do you think he was chosen as the winner of the Nobel Prize in Literature?